opensheetmusicdisplay/opensheetmusicdisplay-wordpress-block/readme.txt

 - Many more OSMD Rendering Options
 - A lot more!

-This will also be made available to our Github sponsor as part of their sponsorship.

 Finally, this block has extensibility and plugin hooks (Currently not well documented, but will be).
 If you are a Wordpress/javascript developer and are feeling bold and adventurous, you might be able to add the functionality yourself.